Table of Contents

-- Searching for qualified candidates.
 A recruiter proves their value to their company by proactively finding (or “sourcing”) job candidates on their own, especially when few people are applying directly.
 The most efficient way to do this is through online sourcing platforms such as LinkedIn or Indeed.
-These platforms allow you to search for qualified applicants based on geographical area, education, experience and other filters.
-Other methods include attending job fairs, advertising and networking with relevant associations.
+These platforms allow you to search for qualified applicants based on geographical area, education, experience, and other filters.
+Other methods include attending job fairs, advertising, and networking with relevant associations.

-- Moving candidates through the interview process.
-Whether your candidates have applied directly or you found them yourself, a recruiter needs to narrow down their pool to several top candidates the hiring manager would likely be most interested in.
-After the hiring manager has decided which candidates they’d like to pursue, the recruiter arranges job interviews between candidates, hiring managers and other people involved.
+Whether your candidates have applied directly or you found them yourself, the next step is to narrow down the pool to several top candidates the hiring manager would likely be most interested in.
+After the hiring manager has decided which candidates they’d like to pursue, the recruiter arranges job interviews between candidates, hiring managers, and other people involved.
 During this step, it’s important to move quickly so candidates are not kept waiting too long.

-- Acting as an adviser to hiring managers.
-Although the hiring manager is the expert in their own department, they rely on recruiters to advise them on best practices to attract talent and keep communication going with candidates.
+Although the hiring manager is the expert in their own department, they rely on recruiters to advise them on best practices to attract talent and keep the communication going with candidates.
 This is especially true when it comes to avoiding illegal or inappropriate interview questions.
 The recruiter needs to balance the hiring manager’s needs with giving proper respect to all candidates.

 What People Like About Recruiting In-House

-- Personal Investment.
-As an in-house recruiter, it’s easy to see the results of your work when you directly impact your company.
+- Personal investment.
+As an in-house recruiter, it’s easy to see the results of your work as new employees directly impact your company.
 Many business leaders will tell you that an organization’s people are what make it special.
 Recruiters can take great pride in knowing they help attract the talent that defines their company.